skaynor/wildhunts-campaign/docs/resources/races/dragonborn.md

 ### Draconic Ancestry: Mizufolk

-Mizufolk have have a long, slender bodies.
+Mizufolk have long, slender bodies.
 Dark purple fur covers its chest, underbelly, legs and tail.
 Their scales are light colored and resemble those of a fish.
 Their head has a long snout and is beautifully adorned by many fin-like appendages with that are pink with yellow markings.

 - ***Ability Score Increase.*** Your Dexterity score increases by 2, and your Charisma increases by 1.
 - ***Age.*** Mizufolk reach maturity around age 18 and rarely live longer than 75 years.